niramaylakhani/Equity-Index-and-Portfolio-Optimization-Tool-in-Excel-with-VBA/README.md

 ## 📁 Files Included

-- `Equity Index and Portfolio Optimization Tool Project Instructions.pdf` – Instructions for the Project
+- `EIPOT Project Instructions.pdf` – Instructions for the Project
-- `Project 2.xlsm` – Excel workbook with calculations and VBA macros
+- `Equity Index and Portfolio Optimization Tool in Excel with VBA.xlsm` – Excel workbook with calculations and VBA macros
+- `EIPOT Project.pdf` – PDF Version of the Project
 ---

 ## 👨‍💻 Author